ruijarimba/azure-pipelines-guidelines/guidelines/jobs/do-parameters-short.md

-# ✅ DO: Minimize the number of parameters in job templates
+# ✅ DO: Minimize the Number of Parameters in Job Templates

 When defining job templates in Azure DevOps pipelines, keep the number of **environment-related** parameters as short as possible.